Do you know how long it takes for people to decide whether to stay on your website?

 The MailerSend homepage is a clear example of a visual hierarchy that prioritizes important information.

 The title text contains the service description.
-It’s much bigger than all the other elements and is placed in the position people first look when they land on a page.
+It’s much bigger than all the other elements and is placed in the position people first see when they land on a page.

 The subtitle provides further benefits about the service; it’s large but not as large as the title.
 CTA signup buttons are important for conversions, so they have a color that contrasts with the rest of the page.

 As you scroll down, you can see more information about the benefits of individual features.
-These aren’t as important as the above elements, which is why they are placed lower in the page.
+These aren’t as important as the above elements, which is why they are placed lower on the page.

 Website spacing is key to good website design.
 Getting spacing right ensures your text is clear, content is organized, and visitors can focus on the most important parts of your page.